Common Mistakes Business Owners Make When Buying a Building

 Why these mistakes happen

-Owners trying to move fast often skip the boring setup work: payment targets, reserve planning, lender fit, and occupancy checks.
-That is exactly where most costly delays start.
+Owners trying to move fast often skip the setup work: payment targets, reserve planning, lender fit, and owner-occupancy checks.
+That is exactly where costly delays and failed contracts usually begin.

 Top mistakes to avoid